 Tracking quality problems

 Quality should be one of the top priorities in any factory.
-No doubt everyone wants to have the best product that fits the client's requirements but, how easy is to secure the customer acceptance criteria?
+No doubt everyone wants to have the best product that fits the client’s requirements but, how easy is it to secure the customer acceptance criteria?
 How can data be retrieved and digitalized in a factory floor full of papers?
 In a nutshell, how robust are these proofs in the event of a customer claim?

 During the development phase, my only concern was getting meaningful data out of the factory.
 How could we be totally sure that the workers were following the procedures?
 If there is an agreement for specific customer requirements, forms are a fantastic place to check if those are completely fulfilled.
 We needed proof that every demand was implemented by the workers, even when the product had departed from our facilities.
 This was not an easy task and took us quite a lot of iterations between the points to be checked.
 The content inside the check-list is the most important part of this process.
 Every question you put in will be the starting point of the root cause analysis.
 Questions should add some value to the organization and should lead the problem assessment.
 For example, if in a car factory you don’t normally have issues in the wheel assembly, it doesn’t make sense to have almost 70% of the questions related to that task.
 However, if problems arise from the seats, you should create some questions like: version of the drawings used, measurements of the fixing points in the chassis, dynamic testing before passing to the next station, etc.